 It signifies that as soon as the opening bell rang, the bears or the bulls took charge and pushed the prices in the direction for the rest of the session.

-Closing Marubozu indicates that not only did the prices \maintained the move in a single direction after initial jitters during the opening, in fact, the participants maintained the sentiments till the end moment of the trading session.
+It indicates that not only did the prices maintain the move in a single direction after initial jitters during the opening, in fact the participants maintained the sentiments till the end moment of the trading session.

-Thereby, it is expected that when the trading session reopens, the price will continue moving in the direction of the close.
-It is again a rare pattern to observe.
+Therefore, it is expected that when the trading session reopens, the price will continue moving in the direction of the close.
+It is, again, a rare pattern to observe.